-The System Dynamics Colloquium (formerly known as the PhD Colloquium) is a one-day event organized by the Student Chapter of the System Dynamics Society held on the first day of the International System Dynamics Conference (ISDC).
+The Student-Organized Colloquium (formerly known as the System Dynamics Colloquium) is a one-day event organized by the Student Chapter of the System Dynamics Society held on the first day of the International System Dynamics Conference (ISDC).
 The Colloquium promotes dialogue among system dynamicists of varying fields, levels of training and backgrounds and creates spaces to have meaningful conversations about the topics that we all care about so that everyone can share and receive feedback to improve their work.
 The format of the event consists mainly of breakout sessions in which doctoral, master’s and undergraduate students, as well as professionals and academics in any field who are new to system dynamics (juniors) can discuss their ideas and concerns, and get mentored by more expert system dynamicists (seniors).

 Ways to Get Involved

 Senior System Dynamicists

 In addition to attending and participating in the Colloquium events, there are other ways senior system dynamicists can engage junior system dynamicists at the System Dynamics Colloquium.

 Angel Advisors: Angel Advisors are senior system dynamicists that are assigned one or two Colloquium poster presenters to give oral feedback during the poster and networking session.
 The Angel Advisors agree to read the poster presenter’s abstract before the Colloquium and approach them during the poster session to discuss their work with them.
 This program has been working since 2015 and we hope we can get more senior system dynamicists involved each year.